-Sleep is perhaps the easiest and cheapest form of rest and rejuvenation that our hardworking self deserves to get every single day.
+Sleep is perhaps the easiest and cheapest form of self-care therapy that our hardworking self deserves to get every single day.

 Why Sleep Is Important

 Contrary to the common notion that sleep is just a waste of time, mounting studies show that getting quality snooze time actually plays a crucial part in achieving happiness and your goals.

 - Make or break your mood.
 A single night of inadequate sleep can turn you into a raging bull the following day.

 - Make you feel great in bed.
 Sleep replenishes the body with healthy testosterone levels.
 On the contrary, not getting enough sleep lowers libido and dampens sex drive in both men and women.

 - Help you build that muscle you’ve been working so hard for.
 Sleep is essential to producing muscle-building growth hormone, but lack of it can cause muscle loss or atrophy.

 - Reduces fine lines, wrinkles, and skin damage caused by aging.
 A paper published in the Journal of Clinical and Experimental Dermatology found that women who slept poorly showed accelerated signs of skin aging and were slower to recover from skin damage.

 - Sleep boosts your immunity better than vitamin C. Sleep is your body’s way of repairing its system.
 Missing out on it means lowering your body’s defenses and making yourself vulnerable to viruses and diseases.